-- Tap your account icon in the top left-hand corner
+- Tap the Devices icon in the top left-hand corner.

-- Toggle the switch to On for any app you want to show notifications on your Fitbit.
+- For iPhone, toggle On any app you want to show notifications on your Fitbit.
 For Android, tap the item, then turn it on.

 Are you too far away?

-Occasionally, everything may be working on your Fitbit, and then all of a sudden it stops.
-The first culprit of this is due to how far away you are from your smartphone.
+The first culprit is how far away you are from your smartphone.

-In the case of Fitbit, your smartphone must be within 30 feet for it to properly transmit.
+In the case of Fitbit, your smartphone must be within 30 feet to transmit correctly.
 If not, your Fitbit will become just a digital watch until you get back within range.

 Other methods that help when notifications aren’t showing up on your Fitbit